-19. Myron L. "Barney" & Mrs. Barbara Coulter Distinguished Professorship in the Scholarship of Teaching and Learning
+19. Myron L. "Barney" & Mrs. Barbara Coulter Distinguished Professorship in the Scholarship of Teaching and Learning and for the SoTL field in general.

-This professorship is named in honor of Chancellor Emeritus and Mrs. Coulter.
-The individual who is chosen to be WCU's distinguished professor in the scholarship of teaching and learning (SoTL) will provide leadership to expand WCU's work in the scholarship of teaching and learning and for the SoTL field in general.
 The individual will play an active role in the publication of WCU's international peer-reviewed journal for the Scholarship and Teaching and Learning, MountainRise.
 The individual will teach courses in the traditional arts and sciences and engage in his/her own SoTL research.
 In addition, the individual will provide leadership for WCU's participation in the Carnegie Academy for the Scholarship of Teaching and Learning.